Crepant resolutions and open strings II: Crepant Resolution Conjectures: a review

 \begin{proposal}[The OCRC] For $\cW$ either $\cX$ or $Y$, let $\Delta_\cW$ denote the free module in the cohomology of $\cW$ over $H(BT)$ spanned by the $T$-equivariant lifts of Chen--Ruan cohomology classes having age-shifted degree at most two.
 There exists a $\bbC((z^{-1}))$-linear map of Givental spaces $\bbO: \HH_\X \to \HH_Y$ and analytic functions $\mathfrak{h}_\cW: \Delta_\cW \to \bbC$ such that \eq{ \mathfrak{h}_Y^{1/z}{\mathbb{F}_{L,Y}^{\rm disk}}\big|_{\Delta_Y}= \mathfrak{h}_\cX^{1/z} \bbO\circ \mathbb{F}_{L,\X}^{\rm disk}\big|_{\Delta_\cX} } upon analytic continuation of quantum cohomology parameters. \end{proposal}

-The analytic functions $\mathfrak{h}_\cW$ are completely determined by classical geometric data (see \cite[App.~A.1.1]{Brini:2013zsa}).
-Because of the close relationship between the disk tensor and the gamma factors of the central charge in Iritani's theory of integral structures \cite{MR2553377, Brini:2013zsa}, we have a prediction for the transformation $\mathbb{O}$ in terms of the toric geometry of the targets.
+The analytic functions $\mathfrak{h}_\cW$ arise from the discrepancy between the small $J$-function and the canonical basis-vector of solutions of the Picard--Fuchs system: a precise definition and discussion appears in \cite[App.~A.1.1]{Brini:2013zsa}.
+Here we only remark that the functions $\mathfrak{h}_\cW$ are completely determined by classical geometric data.
+Because of the close relationship between the disk tensor and the Gamma factors of the central charge in Iritani's theory of integral structures \cite{MR2553377, Brini:2013zsa}, we have a prediction for the transformation $\mathbb{O}$ in terms of the toric geometry of the targets.